MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-release-notes.md

 - Fix.
 Accessibility: 'Start copy' button was getting activated before loading of folders in 'Select Source' step in the Transfer Wizard.
 If the user invoked 'Start Copy', the transfer would get triggered by copying all items from the root of the source and destination.
 A fix has been made to wait for folders to be fully loaded before activating the Start Copy button.
 - Fix.
 Accessibility: Navigating through the list of folders in the Transfer Wizard using multiple tab stops was making navigation harder for users with motor impairments.
 Fix has been added to navigate the list using the keyboard arrow keys.
 - Accessibility: The Transfer Summary panel will now display a tooltip for every value in the top details table containing the transaction information.
-- Accessibility: The Migration Manager "Active filters" auto-suggestions are now accessible with the keyboard by pressing the down and up arrow keys from the filter search box.
+- Accessibility: The Migration Manager "Active filters" autosuggestions are now accessible with the keyboard by pressing the down and up arrow keys from the filter search box.
 - Accessibility: In the Migration Manager, Active Filters section, the info button had a tooltip with filtering instructions.
 However, the narrator wouldn't read the content, even if the tooltip was in focus.
 To make the content accessible, the tooltip was eliminated and, instead, a proper link to the documentation page was added: https://aka.ms/MoverMigrationManagerFilters.

 ## Backend v1.19.19 (November 26, 2020)